mido/mido/README.rst

-Mido - Object oriented MIDI for Python
+Mido - Object Oriented MIDI for Python
 =======================================

 Mido allows you to work with MIDI messages as Python objects: